You could put your property up for sale and use the proceeds to fund your care if you’re:

 If you have to sell your property to help pay for your care fees, you can get some breathing space.
 You can do this by accessing some local authority support called ‘the 12-week property disregard’.

 With ‘12-week property disregard’, your local authority pays your care home fees for up to 12 weeks.
-They’ll only do this if the value of your other assets falls below the upper-assets limit for state care funding.
+They’ll only do this if the value of your savings and assets excluding your property falls below the savings threshold for local authority funding.

 This 12 weeks can give you time to sell your property.
 If your property still isn’t sold after 12 weeks, your local authority may offer you a Deferred Payment Agreement.
 Under this scheme, your local authority will pay your care fees until your property is sold.